 And it doesn’t stop at that initial $500; for every additional year your family qualifies, the government will add $100 to the RESP.
 All in all, the CLB could add up to $2,000 to a child’s RESP.

-To qualify, the child’s household income after taxes and adjustments has to be less than or equal to the amounts outlined in this chart.
+To qualify, the child’s household income after taxes and adjustments has to be less than or equal to certain amounts outlined on canada.ca/.
 Don’t know what an after-tax household income is?
 It’s okay—we got you.
 It’s the amount on line 236 in your tax return and that of your spouse.
 Remember, the household income that matters is the one for the child’s household.
 So if an RESP is opened by a grandparent it could still qualify for the CLB, as long as the child’s parents or primary care givers meet the low-income requirements for the grant.